hugp-ri/hicup-plus/docs/index.rst

 Full functionality requires `R <http://www.r-project.org>`_ (tested using version 3.1.2), with the R modules Tidyverse and Plotly installed.
 If you experience problems generating HTML summary reports using R, then you may also need to install `Pandoc <https://pandoc.org>`_ on your system.  `SAM tools <http://sourceforge.net/projects/samtools>`_ (version 0.1.18 or later) also needs to be installed.

 Memory requirements depend on the size of the input files, but as a rough guide allocating 2Gb of RAM per file processed simultaneously (defined by --threads argument) should suffice.

+Docker image
+************

+We provide a Docker image on DockerHub as 'kellysthri/hicup-plus:latest <https://hub.docker.com/r/kellysthri/hicup-plus>'_.
+This contains all dependencies to run Bowtie, Bowtie2, or HiSAT2 aligners in a Linux environment.

+The software can also be installed locally as described below.

 Installation
 ************